What is Continuing Professional Development (CPD)?

 The BDA states that “recipients of care have the right to access health and social care practitioners who possess up-to-date knowledge, skills and abilities.”
-Employers, therefore, must commit to providing staff with the resources needed to deliver this level of care.
-This is where CPD comes in.
-Not only does it ensure that healthcare staff are practising safely and effectively, it allows them to maintain and develop existing services for clients and patients as well as meet the demands for new and improved ones.
+Employers, therefore, must commit to providing staff with the resources needed to deliver this level of care; that’s where CPD comes in.
+Not only does CPD ensure that healthcare staff are practising safely and effectively in the workplace, but it also allows them to improve on existing services as well as learn new and improved techniques.

 In the healthcare sector, qualified practitioners must meet their regulatory bodies’ CPD requirements, and those working in the NHS must meet the Knowledge and Skills Framework (KSF) requirements by undertaking CPD.
 The BDA states that six days a year is the minimum time employers must grant to facilitate CPD.

 CPD is good news for everyone; there are numerous benefits of continuing professional development.
 It allows individuals to continually upskill, regardless of their age, job or level of knowledge.
 In addition, the activity stops practical and academic qualifications from becoming outdated, allows individuals to identify any knowledge gaps, and gives professionals the opportunity to progress to a new specialism.

 On an individual level, not only does taking part in CPD increase overall competency, it shows a clear commitment to self-development and professionalism.
 The activity can help to improve your confidence and it can also help individuals prepare for the inevitable changes and improvements that are made in the healthcare sector.

 Inside an organisation like the NHS, CPD can help promote a healthy learning environment, which can lead to a more prepared and fulfilled workforce.
 The aim of CPD in healthcare is to ensure that both the quality of patient care and the depth of healthcare professionals’ knowledge grows over time.